tnballo/high-assurance-rust/src/chp3/undef.md

 > **`gcc` hasn't surrendered the fight!**
 >
-> Given a weak type system and a high-UB written specification, we believe that C compilers have low assurance ceilings.
+> Given a weak type system and a high-UB written specification, we believe that C compilers have low assurance ceilings with respect to memory safety[^CompilerAssurance].
 > But important advances are still being made.
 > And, given C's widespread usage, every inch of progress is high-impact.
 >